 Eric Dean Wilson is the author of After Cooling: On Freon, Global Warming, and the Terrible Cost of Comfort (Simon & Schuster, 2021), which the New York Times calls “ambitious [and] delightful” and Amitav Ghosh calls “essential reading for the planetary crisis.”
 After Cooling is a work of literary nonfiction that interweaves the science and history of the powerful refrigerant (and dangerous greenhouse gas) Freon with a meditation on how to live meaningfully and morally in a rapidly heating world.

-A graduate of The New School’s MFA program, Wilson is currently a doctoral candidate in the English Program at The Graduate Center, CUNY, where his dissertation, “The Personal and the Planetary: Essaying the Ecological,” focuses on environmental humanities, the personal essay, and queer theory.
-Wilson is also a Teaching Fellow in the Mellon Seminar on Public Engagement and Collaborative Research through the Center for Humanities at The Graduate Center.
-He has taught climate-themed writing and environmental justice to undergraduates at Queens College, FIT, The New School, and Ramapo College of New Jersey.
+At the Graduate Center, Wilson was a Teaching Fellow in the Mellon Seminar on Public Engagement and Collaborative Research through the Center for Humanities.
+Previously, he taught climate-themed writing, creative writing, environmental literature, and environmental justice to undergraduates at Queens College, FIT, The New School, and Ramapo College of New Jersey.
+He holds an MFA in creative writing from The New School’s MFA program.

 Originally from Memphis, Tennessee, he now lives in Flatbush, Brooklyn.